A DVD collection featuring most of the short films listed below is available here: https://costabotes.co.nz/products/stalins-sickle-other-stories

 Day Trip (2010)

 Day Trip is based on a short story by my late friend, Bill Payne.
 It tells the story of a gang member who wakes up one morning and decides on a whim to take a day off.
-He takes a day trip on a ferry, and the resulting experience takes him to the brink of a huge life change.
+He takes a day trip on a ferry, and the resulting experience brings him to the brink of a huge life change.

 I wrote the screenplay and produced the film with Gareth Moon of Nektar.
 Zoe McIntosh directed and contributed many original ideas to the visual treatment of the story.
 It was photographed by Marty Williams.